clabrugere/parqstream/README.md

 - **Multi-threaded prefetching** — worker threads read and decode chunks off the GIL while the main thread consumes the current buffer
 - **Approximate uniform shuffling** — combined row-group ordering and buffer shuffling without loading the full dataset
 - **Exact checkpointing** — capture and restore the iteration position to the row, including across restarts
+- **Distributed training** — partition the dataset across processes with `rank` / `world_size`; each rank gets a disjoint subset per epoch, with shuffle and checkpointing fully supported
 - **Framework-agnostic** — yields `dict[str, np.ndarray]` by default; pass a `collate_fn` for PyTorch tensors or any other format

 ---